 - 1. The terms of reference template is designed for those organisations that are new to the 2023 policy and are looking for guidance on developing terms of reference for SAC 1 and SAC 2 events that require a wider system review. - 2.
 Rating and process tools are diagrammatic representations of the processes involved in healing, learning and improving from harm.
 Two options are available please choose the one that best suits your needs. - 3.
 The learning review report template has been designed to support you in following the learning review process, which is the preferred method of Te Tāhū Hauora for reviewing SAC 1 and SAC 2 events.
 You can use the learning review template in combination with the following additional information available within our user resources: - o a written guide to a learning review - o an online learning review e-learning module - o the learning from harm programme - worksheets from the System Engineering Initiative for Patient Safety (SEIPS), with a user-centred design based on human factors, which help with visualising all the interactions and interconnections (the people, tasks, tools, culture, and internal and external environments) within the system when evaluating an event of harm or designing solutions. - 4.
 The shared learning template is designed for use when you discover nationally significant learning to share through Te Tāhū Hauora.
-It may be an innovative solution designed from a SAC 1 or SAC 2 event, or learning that came from a cluster of SAC 3 or SAC 4 events, which has led to sustainable change that is relevant to other organisations. - 5.
-The implementation assessment tool is a maturity assessment checklist that you can use not only to review your operational documents but also, through the process of a review, to assess where you are at with implementing the new criteria within the 2023 policy.
+It may be an innovative solution designed from a SAC 1 or SAC 2 event, or learning that came from a cluster of SAC 3 or SAC 4 events, which has led to sustainable change that is relevant to other organisations.
+This would then be considered, with the potential to be tabled at the National Quality Forum for consideration and agreed action.
+You could also use this form to escalate through your organisation. - 5.
+The implementation assessment tool is a maturity assessment checklist that you can use not only to review your operational documents but also, through the process of a review, to assess where you are at with implementing the new criteria within the 2023 policy. - 6.
+The Falls and pressure injuries template assist the analysis, findings and opportunities for improvement.
+The review is undertaken according to the organisation's review of harm principles, reflecting the national policy. - 7.
+The event of harm review tool intended to be used by those writing learning reports following events of harm, to inform the development of the written report.